 Floods are often exacerbated by wildfires in the County.
 Normally, vegetation absorbs rainfall, reducing runoff.
 However, wildfires leave the ground charred, barren, and unable to absorb water, creating conditions ripe for flash flooding and mudflow.
 Flood risk remains significantly higher until vegetation is restored-up to five years after a wildfire.
-Wildfire is discussed in more detail in Section 4.3.13.
+Wildfire is discussed in more detail in the Wildfire chapter.